bsc-s2/pykit/http/README.md

 **syntax**:
 `http.Client.send_body(body)`

-Send http request body.It should be a `str` of data to send after the headers are finished
+Send http request body.
+It should be a `str` of data to send after the headers are finished

 **arguments**: